If the road to real estate riches were an easy one, everyone would be a millionaire landlord or house-flipper.

 - Faster approval and funding.
 In some cases, loans will be approved on the same day the application is submitted, and funding can take as little as three days.
 Thanks to this speed, hard money loans are ideal for investors who want to buy a property fast – before the competition can scoop it up.

 - Easier to qualify.
 If you make a down payment of 25% to 30%, have sufficient cash reserves and a good track record as a real estate investor, many lenders will overlook a subpar credit score.
-And they may not care that you already have 4+ mortgages.
+And they may not care that you already have 4+ mortgages

-- They are short-term loans.
+- Short-term loans.
 Most hard money loans have terms of 1-2 years or 3-5 years.
 For someone buying a rental property, this would be a deal killer.
-Few (sane) rental property buyers want to pay back the loan within a year or two.
+Few rental property buyers want to pay back the loan within a year or two.
 But for house flippers, these terms are perfect, which is fortunate, because there’s no such thing as a 12-month mortgage.
-Even if banks wrote short-term mortgages, most would never loan money for a property that needed significant repairs – one that might not qualify as inhabitable.
+Even if banks wrote short-term mortgages, most would never loan money for a property that needed significant repairs — one that might not qualify as inhabitable.

 Other than the 25% to 30% equity requirement, the biggest downside of a hard money loan is the cost.
 Interest rates typically range from 9% to 14%, and many also carry upfront fees (in the form of “points”) of 2% to 4% of the total loan.

-Conventional Mortgages
+Conventional mortgages

 Compared to hard money loans, conventional mortgages are relatively cheap.
 However, they are more expensive than loans for owner-occupied properties.
 In general, you’ll probably pay a one-half to one percent higher interest rate for an investment property conventional mortgage.